Skip to the relevant sections…

 - Venao – Chitre Airport ($50-65)

 Worth noting that the transport system can be very unreliable.
 Sometimes the bus breaks down, sometimes it leaves early or very late.
+Better to arrive at the bus stops 10 minutes early to ensure you don’t miss it.

 Book the Selina shuttle in advace as it may not depart if it doesn’t have enough passengers, especially in the low season.